projectescape/monetize-npm-cli/readme.md

 # Providers

-This app currently comes with only `coil-extension` provider
+This app currently comes with only `coil-extension` provider as its the only provider existing right now, but support for more can be easily added as this CLI has been made keeping modularity in mind.

 ## Create a provider module